1.35 kilometers - 20 minutes

 - Continuing along the path is a fenced in area known as the Waterfowl Display Ponds.
 During the summer, visitors are welcome to walk around the display ponds to see a variety of waterfowl.
-With the aid of the display panel, the birds can be studied at leisure.
-The Display Ponds houses birds that are injured as well as captive.
-Guided tours of the Display Ponds are available.
-In late fall, these birds are moved into the Waterfowl Winter house or Over wintering Structure, located across the lake east of Wascana Hill.
-A public viewing area is included in the Over wintering structure.
-For more information on tours available inquire at 522-3661.
+With the aid of display panels, the birds can be studied at leisure.

 - The Islands located behind the Display Ponds are known as Goose Island.
 The islands are an ideal location for Canada Geese to nest as it is close to water and is undisturbed by humans.
 Every year approximately 250 nests can be found on the Islands.

 - The large building to the west is the Saskatchewan Centre of the Arts, built as a centennial project in 1967 for the Province of Saskatchewan and renamed the Conexus Arts Centre in 2006.
 It provides southern Saskatchewan with a versatile centre for cultural and theatrical productions.
 The cream colored Manitoba Tyndall stone accented by the dark brown Estevan Brick add interest to the exterior of the building.
-There are three main areas within the Conexus Arts Centre: Shirley Bell Theatre; Schumiatcher Theatre; and Doris Knight Hall.
-Shirley Bell Theatre has one of the largest stages in North America.
-It is equivalent in size to the Lincoln Centre in New York City and to the National Arts Centre in Ottawa.
 The Saskatchewan Centre the Arts was completed in 1970.